codefresh-io/docs.codefresh.io/_docs/integrations/argo-cd.md

   max-width="100%"
  %}

-## Connecting to your ArgoCD cluster
+## Creating your ArgoCD integration in Codefresh

 To configure the integration go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.
 On the first section called *Integrations* click the *Configure* button next to *GitOps*.